psa-mhecker/diffProjects/_init/install.md

-# psa-cppv2 install on dev environment #
+# PSA-NDP install on dev environment #
 --------

-This tutorial is going to describe the step by step installation for the psa-cppv2 global environment:
+This tutorial is going to describe the step by step installation for the psa-ndp global environment:

 ## Install OS
 It is a requirement that every developper run under an unix or windoww OS, 64 bits version.